-As it has throughout the year, the Board continues to monitor investment performance closely and, with advice and guidance from the Company's corporate broker, Numis, to consider distribution and other initiatives that could help to improve the demand for and liquidity of the shares, and hence the discount at which they trade.
+The Board is encouraged by early signs since the year end that James's patience is beginning to pay off.
+As it has throughout the year, the Board continues to monitor investment performance closely and, with advice and guidance from the Company's corporate broker, Numis, to consider distribution and other initiatives that could help to improve the demand for and liquidity of the shares.
 Although the outlook for the UK remains uncertain, not least because of Brexit, the Board is confident that James Goldstone, employing his differentiated investment approach anchored in value, has positioned the portfolio to generate worthwhile returns over time and enable the Company to fulfil its investment objective to provide shareholders with long-term growth of capital.